Shankill Road: Mid Shankill

 The West Belfast Orange Hall is located near the top of the road.
 This building, which houses the No. 9 District Orange Lodge, has been revamped by Belfast City Council.
 The same is true of the nearby Shankill Cemetery, a small graveyard that has received burials for around 1000 years.
 The graveyard is noted for a statue of Queen Victoria as well as the adjacent memorial to the members of the 36th Ulster Division who died at the Battle of the Somme.
 Amongst those buried in the Shankill Graveyard is Rev Isaac Nelson, a Presbyterian minister who was also active in nationalist politics.
 Nelson lived at Sugarfield House on the Shankill, which has since given its name to Sugarfield Street.
 Also buried here is 2nd Private W.A.
-Sterling on 5 November 1918 at the age of 14.
+Sterling who died on 5 November 1918 at the age of 14.

 The area includes Lanark Way, one of the few direct links to the neighbouring nationalist areas, which leads directly to the Springfield Road (although the street is gated close to the Springfield Road end and these are locked at night).
 A regular route for UDA gunmen seeking access to the Falls during the Troubles, it was dubbed the "Yellow Brick Road" by Stephen McKeag and his men.